raulvazquez7/medical-bot/README.md

 *   **Precision@k:** Measures how much "noise" or irrelevant information is retrieved.
 *   **F1-Score & MRR:** Provide a holistic view of the retriever's overall performance and ranking quality.

-The evaluation framework is also extensible for testing advanced retrieval strategies like two-stage retrieval with a re-ranking layer to rigorously benchmark more complex techniques against the baseline.

 ### 2. Generation Evaluation

 We evaluate the quality of the final, user-facing answer using the **RAGAS** library, which employs an "LLM-as-a-Judge" approach.
 *   **Faithfulness:** Measures the degree of hallucination by checking if the answer is strictly based on the provided context.
 *   **Answer Relevancy:** Assesses if the answer directly addresses the user's question.

-This framework allows us to benchmark our system and make data-driven decisions when implementing improvements.
-In production, this would be complemented by sampling real user interactions for continuous online evaluation.

 ## Experimental Research & Data-Driven Decisions